rizsotto/Constantine/README.md

 Implemented functionalities
 ---------------------------

-* Currently implemented const analysis for basic types.
+* Implement pseudo const analysis.

 Prerequisites
 -------------

-You need a copy of the clang 3.1 compiler.
-Or a newer from SVN.
+Clang 3.1 or a newer from SVN.
 Description for that you can find from [clang getting started][1].

-r157581 (from trunk) is known to be working.
-(Mon, 28 May 2012)
+r164964 (from trunk) is known to be working.
+(Mon,  1 Oct 2012)

 How to build
 ------------